-- ☐ Complete any course prerequisites and/or remove deficiencies - Apply for classified standing in the academic department offering the particular program prior to completion of nine units of study plan course work - $oldsymbol{\Box}$ Consult departmental graduate program adviser for advisement, including development of official study plan - D Provide appropriate academic unit with any other supporting statements or materials, as shown in program descriptions in this catalog - ☐ Take tests if required by program, and order test scores sent to Cal State Fullerton, designating appropriate academic unit on the test registration form - Recommendation for classified standing made by graduate program adviser by sending the signed study plan to the Graduate Studies Office - ◆ Notification of classified standing granted is sent from Graduate Studies along with a copy of the approved study plan - ☐ If not received within a reasonable length of time, contact the departmental graduate program adviser or Graduate Studies Office.
+- ☐ Complete any course prerequisites and/or remove deficiencies. - Apply for classified standing in the academic department offering the particular program prior to completion of nine units of Study Plan course work. - ☐ Consult departmental graduate program adviser for advisement, including development of official Study Plan. - Provide appropriate academic unit with any other supporting statements or materials, as shown in program descriptions in this catalog. - ☐ Take tests if required by program, and order test scores sent to Cal State Fullerton, designating appropriate academic unit on the test registration form. - Recommendation for classified standing made by graduate program adviser by sending the signed Study Plan to the Graduate Studies Office. - Notification of classified standing granted is sent to the student from Graduate Studies along with a copy of the approved Study Plan.